mosip/id-authentication/kernel/kernel-idgenerator-rid/README.md

 ## kernel-idgenerator-rid
-This folder has RID generator module which can be used to generate RID as numeric string based on the centerId and DongleId provided.
+This folder has RID generator module which can be used to generate RID as numeric string based on the centerId and machineId provided.

  [API Documentation <TBA>](TBA)